Exploring the Wonders of Hegra and Al Ula

 We arrived at the meeting point, were greeted by jolly Saudi ladies offering us hot drinks with ginger and lemon, and loaded onto the old Land Rovers to go explore the area.

-Nabataeans were traders, and they possessed something that many wanted on their trade routs – they had water, so they constantly received visitors in these lands, and we had seen the sitting rooms carved into the mountains for people to sit around and discuss matters.
+Nabataeans were traders, and they possessed something that many wanted on their trade routs – they had water.
+So they constantly received visitors in these lands, and we had seen the sitting rooms carved into the mountains for people to sit around and discuss important matters.
 They were also very tolerant with other people’s beliefs and religions, so they allowed everyone to worship their Gods while they were in the area, providing them places to do that.

 The next stop on our trip was the educational one, where we got to dig our own artifacts, document them, and file them.